-The British Columbia health system continues to be challenged by an ever increasing demand for health services.
-The most significant drivers of rising demand are the growing and aging population, a rising burden of illness from chronic diseases, and advances in technology and pharmaceuticals that are enabling new procedures and treatments.
-The pressure is compounded by worldwide competition for health professionals and health care workers, and the need to direct investments to maintain and improve the health system's physical infrastructure (i.e. buildings and equipment).
+The British Columbia health system continues to be challenged by an increasing demand for health services.
+The most significant drivers of rising demand are the aging population, the increasing need to provide care to the frail elderly, a rising burden of illness from chronic diseases and advances in technology and pharmaceuticals that are enabling new procedures and treatments.
+The pressure is compounded by worldwide competition for health professionals and health care workers, and the need to maintain and improve the health system's physical infrastructure (i.e. buildings and equipment).
+In the current economic climate it is even more important for the health system to find new and creative ways to make sure the resources available for health care services are used effectively and in ways that most benefit the people of British Columbia.

 British Columbia also faces a challenge in ensuring that all parts of society and all populations can access health services and enjoy good health.
-Currently, B.C.'s Aboriginal population does not generally enjoy the same level of good health as the rest of the province's population.
+While the health status of Aboriginal people has improved significantly in several respects over the past few decades, the Aboriginal population in B.C. continues to experience poorer health and a disproportionate rate of chronic diseases and injuries compared to other B.C. residents.
 Government is working with First Nations, Metis and other partners to improve Aboriginal people's health and to close this gap in health status.